Amaphyte/Animaltask.js/README.md

 AnimalClass: Signifies a classification tier. undational Animal class.

+The use of the major principles were duely put into use: inheritance from the Animal class to tbe base classes(extend from class Animal) polymorphism
+Encapsulation: use of getters
+Abstraction

 CATEGORIZATIONS: The classification species divisions such as "Lacking Backbone" and "Possessing Backbone," each housing specific orders and their associated blood characteristics: